highlight/highlight/blog-content/make-source-maps-public.md

 Private source maps make it harder for an attacker to understand your front-end application.

-An attacker can easily use source maps to view the code in its original, un-transpiled state.
+An attacker can easily use public source maps to view the code in its original, un-transpiled state.
 The same source maps that make debugging easier make attacking your application easier.

 Check out our unobfuscated source code on `https://www.highlight.io`!
+It's readable, public and easy to ingest for developer tools like Highlight.
+Our `vite` bundler generates these source maps with a [single flag](https://vitejs.dev/config/build-options.html#build-sourcemap).

 ![unobfuscated-source-code](https://github.com/highlight/highlight/assets/878947/84775c15-360a-4648-9cb3-987341ee309d)